The Art of Serving Two Masters

 Earning your manager’s trust is step one, then you’ll need to know how best to approach management with your second job.
-This chapter prepares readers for making that pitch to ensure their employer’s buy-in and support on their second job.
+This chapter delves into communication styles to prepare you to make a pitch that ensures your employer’s buy-in and support of your second job.

 Chapter 4: Legal Matters

-This chapter prepares our audience for all the legal matters they’ll need to consider and how the various laws, contracts, and policies will impact their decision to get a second job.
+This chapter prepares you for all the legal matters you will need to consider and how various laws, contracts, and policies will impact your decision to get a second job.

 Chapter 5: Taxes

-Because taxes vary so much from country to country and year to year, this is a general guide to eliminate any unknown unknowns, so that our readers will be able to start their second job having prepared for how to reduce their tax liability and avoid any tax surprises rather than learning by trial and error as they go.
-We address tax brackets, tax liability, business tax, how taxes affect different kinds of employment and the pros and cons of incorporating as different types of businesses.
+Because taxes vary so much from country to country and year to year, this is a general guide to dramatically reduce any unknown unknowns.
+You will be able to start your second job having prepared for how to reduce your tax liability and avoid any tax surprises rather than learning by trial and error as you go.
+This chapter address tax brackets, tax liability, business tax, how taxes affect different types of employment and the pros and cons of incorporating as different business entities.

 Chapter 6: Health Insurance

-This chapter guides readers on how to make the best decisions to maximize health coverage and saving money when they have access to health insurance from two, or more, different employers.
+This chapter guides you on how to make the best decisions on maximizing health insurance coverage and how to save money when you have access to health insurance from two or more different employers.

 Section II: Your Employer’s Concerns

-These two chapters address how to prepare for and address your employers two major concerns and avoid risking your primary job when starting a second job.
+These two chapters address how to prepare for and address your employers’ two major concerns and how to avoid risking your primary job when starting a second job.